-Risks Associated with Depositary Receipts
+Risks Associated With Depositary Receipts

 Banks or other financial institutions acting as depositories issue depositary receipts that represent the value of securities issued by foreign companies.
 These certificates are better known as American Depository Receipts (ADRs), International Depository Receipts (IDRs) or European Depository Receipts (EDRs), depending on the country in which the custodian is located.
 Mutual funds invest in DRs to indirectly hold foreign securities without trading in foreign markets.
 There is a risk that the value of the depository receipts will be lower than the value of the foreign securities.
-Several factors may account for this difference: the fees and expenses associated with the DRs; the fluctuation in the exchange rate between the currency of the DRs and the currency of the foreign securities; the different taxes imposed in the jurisdictions offering the DRs and those offering foreign securities.
+Several factors may account for this difference: the fees and expenses associated with the DRs; the fluctuation in the exchange rate between the currency of the DRs and the currency of the foreign securities; the different taxes imposed in the jurisdictions offering the DRs and the foreign securities; and the effect of the tax treaty, if any, between the jurisdictions offering DRs and those offering foreign securities.